 During every payroll period, employers send a portion of employee salaries to the federal government.
-This procedure, called "withholding," is meant to add up to the worker's total tax due for one calendar year, and when income tax forms are filed on April 15 taxpayers should owe or be refunded only a small amount.
+This procedure, called "withholding," is meant to add up to the worker's total tax due for one calendar year.
+Thus when income tax forms are filed on April 15 taxpayers should owe or be refunded only a small amount.
 What you pay to federal withholding throughout the year and any additional amount on April 15 goes to the federal funds part of the budget.
-Other sources of federal funds revenue include corporate income taxes, estate, customs, and federal excise taxes on tobacco, alcohol, local telephone service, etc.
+Other sources of federal funds income include corporate income taxes, estate, customs, and federal excise taxes on tobacco, alcohol, telephone service, etc. A paycheck stub will show separate withholding for social security, Medicare, unemployment, etc.; these are dedicated taxes earmarked for those purposes.

-A paycheck stub will show separate withholding for the Social Security trust fund, Medicare, unemployment, etc.; these taxes are earmarked for those purposes, although the government borrows from those funds for general use.
 War tax resisters tend to focus on individual income taxes and federal funds, because they are part of Congressional spending authority and directly used for military spending.

-Pacifist leader, 1885-1967
+\Pacifist leader, 1885-1967